omerkhann/beacon-ngo-system/README.md

-# 🌟 Beacon — NGO & Volunteering Management System
+#Beacon — NGO & Volunteering Management System

 A Java-based desktop application for centralizing and streamlining the core operations of non-governmental organizations.